jtabba/Mysterious-Spirit-of-Christmas-Future/README.md

 I created this application with the intent of putting my development skills to the test.
 I have spent a significant amount of time in my current role working on the front-end and have been very happy with how far my skills have come.

-The underlying notion was that whatever I made would be suitable for commercial use and easily scalable if required (not that that is likely, this was all in the name of practice).
+The underlying notion was that whatever I made would follow commercial standards and be easily scalable if required (not that that is likely, this was all in the name of practice).
 Additionally, I was intent on creating source code that was clean, easy to understand, and implemented React/commercial best practices.
 All components/hooks were created with the aim of being as loosely coupled as possible, and modulated to allow for easy reusibility.

 Some exmaples include: